voxpupuli/puppet-proxysql/README.markdown

 The file where servers\users\hostgroups\scheduler\rules params of ProxySQL configuration are saved.
 This will only be configured if `split_config` is set to `true`.
 Defaults to 'proxysql_proxy.cnf'

 #####`manage_proxy_config_file`
-Determines wheter this module will update the ProxySQL proxy configuration file.
+Determines whether this module will update the ProxySQL proxy configuration file.
 Defaults to 'true'

 ## Types
 #### proxy_global_variable